 Residents/Members having pool parties while the pool is closed to the general membership must adhere to the following guidelines:

 - You must be a member of the club or Homeowners Association to sponsor a party at the pool.
-Indianapolis Pool Management DOES NOT have the ability to reserve tables or specific locations within the pool area for your pool party.
+Aquatic Management of Indianapolis DOES NOT have the ability to reserve tables or specific locations within the pool area for your pool party.

 - The number of people attending the Pool Party is limited depending on the facility.
-Please contact Indianapolis Pool Management for further information prior to scheduling your pool party.
+Please contact Aquatic Management of Indianapolis for further information prior to scheduling your pool party.

 - Pool Parties must be scheduled a minimum of 2 weeks in advance.